From clubs to camel racing, fast cars to local diet restrictions...a bracing guide to living in volatile, social, exotic Kuwait.

 Kuwait is a very friendly place and there are many clubs and societies to cater for most interests.
 Amongst them are the British Ladies Society and American Women's League, both of which have a range of activities and raise significant amounts for local and overseas charities.
 They are a great place to start for the newcomer as they have regular coffee and evening get togethers.

-There is also the KABA, which is an alumni society for those who attended colleges or universities in Britain (and has members from both the British expat and Kuwaiti community).
 A good number of Kuwaitis have been educated at American, British, Irish and overseas colleges, and they are very hospitable to foreigners and often form friendships with them.
 There is still a sense that they have not forgotten those who helped to liberate their country, and the recent war in Iraq has served as a reminder.
 Spend time in a Kuwaiti home, and you will experience Arabic hospitality at its best.

 Burns Night, St. Andrews Ball, St. Patrick’s Ball, St. George’s Day, Remembrance Sunday ceremonies, Anzac Ball and service, and Thanksgiving, are just some of the many events on the calendar.
 There are amateur dramatics companies, one of which has its own theatre, and two excellent choral groups.
 Guest lecturers from overseas give monthly talks on Islamic art, history and architecture, to members and guests of one of the societies.
 Every year in October or November, a newcomer’s evening, not unlike a university ‘Fresher’s Night’ is organised by the British Business Forum to showcase all the different societies, schools, and clubs in Kuwait.